aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 It's a recommended practice to capture IP traffic with VPC Flow Logs in all your VPC.
 In a productive environment we recommend to capture all logs in a single log account.

-Your created the VPC Flow Logs when you created the VPC in the step 2 of this lab.
+You created the VPC Flow Logs when you created the VPC in the step 2 of this lab.
 Navigate to the VPC console in the AWS account check the **Flow logs** configuration:

 ![](../../static/img/vpc-flow-logs.png)